Practicalities when leaving the Netherlands

 It is important to deregister for tax and national insurance purposes, otherwise, as the municipality does not know that you have left, you may be charged these even though you have left the country.
 When you deregister, the municipality will inform all other government institutions.

 To deregister, you will need to notify your municipality of your intention to leave the country for more than eight months.
-The process of deregistration differs per municipality, for most of them you will need to report your move out of the country five days before departure.
+The process of deregistration differs per municipality, but for most of them you will need to report your move out of the country five days before departure.

-For some municipalities, you may be able to deregister online using your DigiD, at others you may have to make an appointment and show up in person with valid identification, such as a passport.
+For some municipalities, you may be able to deregister online using your DigiD, while at others you may have to make an appointment and show up in person with valid identification, such as a passport.
 It is also possible to deregister via means of a written letter; the details you need to include may differ per municipality.

-If you have a family and you are all leaving, it is possible for one adult to deregister the whole family in person or writing.
+If you have a family and you are all leaving, it is possible for one adult to deregister the whole family in person or in writing.
 However, if one or more family members are staying at the address you are deregistering from, then everyone who is deregistering needs to appear in person at the municipality.